 - No extra content: only that drives a guest to CTA.

-Content improvement also facilitates the main goal execution: CTAs are being clicked/filled in/completed.
+Content improvement also facilitates the main goal execution: CTAs are being clicked/filled out/completed.

 SEO audit checklist

-- Set up a correct tracking tool to track what’s going on with your website: keywords, traffic, entrance pages, exit pages, etc.
+- Set up a correct tracking tool to track what’s going on with your website, including its mobile version: keywords, traffic, entrance pages, exit pages, etc.

-- Put appropriate content tags: title tags, description tags, image tags, meta tags.
+- Put appropriate content tags: title tags, description tags, image tags, and meta tags.

-- Use key words and their synonyms in the headings, in the text itself.
+- Use keywords and their synonyms in the headings, and in the text itself.

 - Make sure your content doesn’t have references to other sources at the very beginning: this way readers won’t leave your website too soon for Google Analytics or other tools to count it as a bounce and lower a website’s ranking in search.

 - Think about using internal links on your website: in the footer, in content.
 Don’t party hard there.
-Such internal links must help a user to continue his/her journey.
+Such internal links must help users to continue their journey.
 If those links are inserted automatically, with the help of a bot, for example, Google can punish you: it treats links jamming into every matching word as a manipulation.
-You can find the results of such cross-linking in the end of the article.
+You can find the results of such cross-linking at the end of the article.